opentelekomcloud-community/otc-functiongraph-go-runtime/README.md

 # otc-functiongraph-go-runtime

-Go runtime libraries for FuntionGraph on OpenTelekomCloud.
+Go runtime libraries for FunctionGraph on OpenTelekomCloud.

 > [!Note]